Mike Mendoza (wrestler): World Wrestling League (2017–2019)

 After months of hiatus caused by hurricane Maria, WWL returned with Juicio Final in April 2018, where Mendoza teamed with Vargas in a loss to La Hermandad.
 By May 2018, Tercera Generación had become involved in a series for the World Tag Team Championship against Primos Meléndez and titlists Westside Mafia, coming up short in their opportunities.
 Interested in the WWL World Heavyweight Championship, Mendoza attacked both the incumbent Mecha Wolf 450 and surprise challenger BJ.
 As both members expressed titular ambitions, frictions became evident among Tercera Generación, notably at War in the West 2018.
 In Destino Final 2018, Mendoza suffered a fibula fracture during a three-way match (which included both his teammate and new champion BJ) for the WWL World Heavyweight Championship.

 Following surgery and therapy, he made his return in January 2019.
 While Tercera Generación was still trying to work out their internal differences, Mendoza was attacked by BJ.
 He pursued revenge later in the event, but his intervention in a titular match also angered Fashion.
 After BJ retained, Mendoza attacked the incumbent, only to be jumped by new arrival Mighty Ursus.
 On March 15, 2019, he became the first contender for the World Heavyweight Championship by defeating the latter as part of Todo o Nada.
 Later in the event, Mendoza turned on Fashion by costing his tag team partner the last titular opportunity that he would have until the title changed hands.

 A title shot was scheduled, and later signed, for Apuesta Letal on May 17, 2019, where BJ retained.
 Mendoza was then pushed to the background as an underling of a mysterious adviser to the heels simply known as “El Conciliario”, who gave him tasks through Tommy Diablo.
 On June 15, 2019, Mendoza won the World Heavyweight Championship due to outside intervention.
 For War in the West 2019, he teamed with Thunder and Lightning in a loss to BJ, Justin Dynamite and Star Roger.
 The identity of the adviser was revealed to be El Bronco, but his role atop the heel stable was short lived, since Diablo led them in a rebellion.
 Despite being reduced to a secondary role and being hounded by an unknown masked assailant, Mendoza scored successful defenses over Roger (twice, in regular and iron man matches) and Justin Dynamite.
 At Insurrection, he lost the title against a returning Fashion (revealed to have been the mysterious figure), failing to recapture it at La Revancha.
 On November 15, 2019, Mendoza closed the year with a win over Navarro at Guerra de Poder, since Black Xmas was later cancelled.

-Liga Wrestling (2020–present)
+Liga Wrestling (2020)

 In the final event held under the WWL brand after the promotion rebranded to Liga Wrestling, El Fin, Mendoza won a three-way match over Fashion and BJ to win his second World Heavyweight Championship.
 However, he dropped the title to Star Roger before the show was over.